SENERGY-Platform/moses/README.md

 - input: null               //if service is called by timer as sensor, no input parameter is given

 #### Actuator-Sub-Api
-- respond: function(anything)  //sends data to outside world
+- send: function(anything)  //sends data to outside world
 - input: anything           //input parameter from outside world call

 #### State-Sub-Api